pudly/schmopera-hugo/content/articles/talking-with-singers-evan-hughes.md

 lastmod = "2018-10-17T09:55:00-04:00"
-preamble = "American bass-baritone Evan Hughes is making his company debut as Figaro at the San Diego Opera in Mozart's *The Marriage of Figaro*, October 20 to October 28, 2018." publishDate = "2018-10-17T09:55:00-04:00" short_description = "\"Opera is so difficult to get right.
+preamble = "American bass-baritone Evan Hughes is making his company debut as Figaro at the San Diego Opera in Mozart's *The Marriage of Figaro*, October 20 to October 28, 2018." publishDate = "2018-10-17T09:55:00-04:00" short_description = "&quot;Opera is so difficult to get right.
 There are a lot of valiant efforts but even in the master works of previous centuries, so many things have to come together for an opera to actually work for the audience.
-The story telling has to be clear, all the actors have to be on the same page, and the chorus has to be invested.\"" slug = "talking-with-singers-evan-hughes" title = "Talking with singers: Evan Hughes"
+The story telling has to be clear, all the actors have to be on the same page, and the chorus has to be invested.&quot;" slug = "talking-with-singers-evan-hughes" title = "Talking with singers: Evan Hughes"
 +++